supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ![lataa.jpg](/blogs/naess/dailynotes/25-12-2020/lataa2.jpg)

-I like this phrasing somebdoy mumbled in discord about "big output".. "output being big" or something like that.
-To this day, the guy is unknown who said this, I asked around in discord.
+One day someone mumbled in Discord voice chat about: "big output".. "output being big" or something like that.
+To this day, I don't know who said it, I tried to ask around in discord.
 I know it's one of my friends because I heard it in the voice chat.
-This "big output" translated to me as a question:
+I really liked the sound of "big output", it translated to me as a question:

 **"How big can your output get?"**